kescob0825/TaidX/QualityPolicy.md

 - [ ] Is the PR description clear and informative?

 ### 7. Usability (If Applicable)
-- [ ] Is the feature user-friendly and intuitive?
+- [ ] Is the feature user-friendly and intuitive(can a random person who has no idea how this software works use this without confusion?
 - [ ] Are UI/UX changes visually consistent with the rest of the application?
 - [ ] Have accessibility considerations been met?